Prescribing Information

 STEP 1: Patient and HCP access the IPSEN CARES Enrollment Form online and complete it at the office.

-STEP 2: Once a completed Enrollment Form is received, an IPSEN CARES Patient Access Specialist will conduct a benefits verification to review the patient’s out-of-pocket costs associated with the Ipsen medication.
+STEP 2: Once a completed Enrollment Form is received, an IPSEN CARES Patient Access Manager will conduct a benefits verification to review the patient’s out-of-pocket costs associated with the Ipsen medication.
 Additional support offerings for which the patient may be eligible will be discussed at that time.

 Help with copays?